p-e-andrews/CodeChallenge/README.md

 NOTES:
 1. Challenge might imply that blade returns VueJS, more research needed
-2. PHPUnit 'coverage' is a driver that must be installed separately: pecl install pcov
+2. PHPUnit 'coverage' is a driver that must be installed separately
+3. PHP, "create persists to the database while make just creates a new instance of the model"